Local convergence rates of the nonparametric least squares estimator with applications to transfer learning

 and independent noise variables $\varepsilon_1,\ldots,\varepsilon_{n+m}\sim \mathcal{N}(0,1).$

 We now discuss estimation in this model, treating the cases $m=0$ and $m>0,$ separately.
 In both cases, the risk is the prediction error under the target distribution.
-For the sake of readability, we omit the subscript $\sX$ and write $\P$ and $\Q$ for $\P_\sX$ and $\Q_\sX$ respectively.
+For readability, we omit the subscript $\sX$ and write $\P$ and $\Q$ for $\P_\sX$ and $\Q_\sX$, respectively.
 Throughout the section, we assume global doubling, that is, $\P, \Q \in \mP_G(D)$ for some $D \geq 2.$